-- Drugs Are Bad: It's been confirmed by multiple members that the band broke up not because of Audie's death, but because of severe heroin usage and abuse by virtually everyone in the band.
+- Drugs Are Bad: It's been confirmed by multiple members that the band broke up not just because of Audie's death (though it was the last straw), but also because of severe heroin usage and abuse by virtually everyone in the band.

 - Lyrical Dissonance: The songs "Scream of the Butterfly" and "Bones of Baby Dolls" are smooth, acoustic songs with rather horrifying lyrics.

 - Mohs Scale of Rock and Metal Hardness - Their gentler songs range from 2-5.
 Their harsher songs span the range from 6 to 11.